h2oai/h2o4gpu/README.md

 Author
 ------
-Chris Fougner (fougner@stanford.edu)

-Acknowledgement: POGS is partially based on work by Neal Parikh.
-In particular the term _graph form_ and many of the derivations are taken from ["Block Splitting for Distributed Optimization -- N. Parikh and S. Boyd"][block_splitting].
+Chris Fougner, with input from Stephen Boyd.
+The basic algorithm is from ["Block Splitting for Distributed Optimization -- N. Parikh and S. Boyd"][block_splitting].